 If you would like to explore the National Railway Museum at your leisure, arrive from 10:00 hrs onwards.

-Following the success of our first Member’s Day Out last year, we have decided to hold a similar event in York.
-We want to provide our members with, not only information regarding Paget’s disease, but the chance to experience a unique venue.
+This is an opportunity to hear information regarding Paget’s disease, and a chance to experience a unique venue.
 The National Railway Museum in York is part of the Science Museum Group and tells the story of rail transport in Britain.
 It is the home of the national collection of historically significant locomotives and has won many awards, including the European Museum of the Year Award in 2001.
 Visitors can learn about the past, present and future of innovation on the railways, discover amazing stories and marvellous engineering.
 We hope that as many members as possible can join us in June for this unique event.

-Lunch - Lunch will be provided by the Paget’s Association.
+Lunch - Lunch will be provided free of charge, by the Paget’s Association.
 Other refreshments may be purchased in the museum cafés.

-Paget's Information Event - In the afternoon, experts will discuss Paget's disease: What it is, surgical and medical treatment and a carer will talk about looking after someone with the condition.
+Paget's Information Event - In the afternoon, experts will discuss Paget's disease: What it is, surgical and medical treatment, and related topics.
 There will also be an opportunity to have your questions answered by the experts.
-A fee of £5 each is payable to the Paget's Association for this event.

 Take Time to Explore